The best TV deals in the UK

 The TVs in the table below aren't necessarily the best we've tested, but are all available for a significant discount.
 You'll also find plenty of buying advice to help decide exactly which features and brands are worth paying more for.
 But be quick, these discounts often don't last for long.

-Only logged-in Which? members can view our recommendations.
+Only logged-in Which? members can see whether the deals we've found are on top-rated TVs.
 If you’re not yet a member, join Which? to get instant access.
 Keep scrolling and you'll also find advice on shopping for a great deal.

 This month's best TVs deals